Danville, California: Geography

 Danville is set in a narrow section of the San Ramon Valley with the Las Trampas Ridge to the west and the Diablo Range to the east.
 The most prominent landmark of Danville is the backdrop of Mount Diablo, which stands to the east at 3849 ft and provides a picturesque backdrop for Danville and neighboring towns and cities.
 Sycamore Creek drains some of the Mount Diablo slopes and flows through Danville.

 To the north of Danville, the unincorporated town of Alamo sits in the uppermost reaches of the San Ramon Valley and extends into the surrounding hills.
 San Ramon, another affluent suburb, borders Danville to the south.

 Interstate 680, extending along the valley to the north and south, is the main route used by traffic in and out of town.
 Camino Tassajara is the main thoroughfare for east–west travel, most importantly to reach the eastern subdivisions far from the interstate.
 Camino Tassajara also provides access to the wealthy gated community of Blackhawk.

-According to the United States Census Bureau, the town has a total area of 18.1 sqmi, all of it land.
+According to the United States Census Bureau, the town has a total area of 18.1 sqmi, all land.